Credit: @sandrafoyt on Instagram

-Updated 6/4/24
+Updated 4/2/26

-Troy sometimes gets overlooked as a suburb of Albany (just 20 minutes up and across the Hudson River from the capital), but it has come into its own in recent years as enterprising newcomers aim to put this city of 50,000 on the map.
+Troy sometimes gets overlooked as a small city outside of Albany (just 15 minutes up and across the Hudson River from the capital), but it has come into its own in recent years as enterprising newcomers aim to boost this city of 50,000 on the map.
 A former steel and textile manufacturing center, Troy once produced detachable collars for men’s shirts, thus you’ll see the nickname “Collar City” around town.
 At the peak of the Industrial Revolution in the late 1800s, Troy was the 4th-richest city in the United States.
 Today, another revolution has arrived as Trojans passionate about revitalizing their hometown have gone all in on farm-to-table dining, trendy breweries, unique shopping, and performing arts, all while preserving a mix of Victorian, Greek-Revival, Gothic-Revival, and Georgian architecture.
 Here’s how to enjoy a weekend in an emerging enclave that’s on the verge of evolving from hidden gem to hip destination.

 FRIDAY